siduartep/nerd/README.md

 <a href="https://www.islas.org.mx/"><img src="https://www.islas.org.mx/img/logo.svg" align="right" width="256" /></a>

-# Numerical Estimation of Rodenticide Density
+# NERD: Numerical Estimation of Rodenticide Density

 The eradication of rodents is central to island restoration efforts and the aerial broadcast of rodenticide bait is the preferred dispersal method.